Strippit FC1000/3 Machine

 Problems & Fixes

-All the FC1000/3 HECC80 Machines used the G.E.
-Model 3 and 3A Servo Drives.
+All FC1000/3 HECC80 Machines used G.E.
+Model 3 or Improved Model 3A Servo Drives.

 These Servos were not widely used in the Industry, can be hard to repair, and Parts are somewhat Expensive & Hard to get.
 Its Best to do everything you can do to Avoid Servo Problems!

-There are More Pictures and Discussion of These Servos on My 2 Servo Web-Pages.
+There are More Pictures and Discussion of these Servos on my 2 Servo Web-Pages.
 Read Them!

-and Should have Regular Maintenance, and I would Even "Baby" them a little to Minimize Problems.
+Should have Regular Maintenance, and I would Even "Baby" them a little to Minimize Problems.

-Blown Power-Modules Can Blow The Servo-Controls Boards,
+Blown Power-Modules Can Blow The Servo-Control Boards,

-Blown Servo-Controls Can Blow The Power-Modules!
+Blown Servo-Control Boards Can Blow The Power-Modules!

 To Minimize Servo-Drive Problems, Do ALL Of The Following!!!

-1 --- Incoming AC Voltage to Machine is the Most Important factors of Servo Reliability.
+1 --- Incoming AC Voltage to Machine is the Most Important Factors of Servo Reliability.
 Because of the 2-Speed Press Drive Motor, FC1000/3 Machines are all Single-Voltage Machines.

 That is, they are Wired for 230 Volts AC, OR are Wired for 460 Volts AC, and can Not be changed.